civiform/docs/docs/it-manual/sre-playbook/monitoring.md

 If you navigate to `Elastic Container Service` in the AWS Console and click `Clusters` in the menu, you'll see the CiviForm cluster.
 When you click on the service, you can see health metrics (similar to those in CloudWatch).

-In the Configuration section of the service, you can see the Auto Scaling policies that are set up.
+In the Configuration section of the service, you can see current Auto Scaling policies.

 By default, there is a high and low CPU auto-scaling policy, which adds or removes a task if the CPU is higher / lower than the alarm thresholds (mentioned above).